Exact inflationary solutions in exponential gravity: INTRODUCTION

 It has been shown that $f(R)$ models can successfully describe the inflationary phase of the universe \cite{tsujikawa}.
 However, the field equations associated with these models are higher order and non-trivial.
 To circumvent this problem, one performs conformal transformation so that the resultant action corresponds to Einstein-Hilbert action with a canonical scalar field.
-Although the two --- original (Jordan frame) and the conformally transformed (Einstein frame) --- actions are related by conformal transformations, it is unclear how the observable quantities are related to the physical quantities computed in the two frames~\cite{Faraoni:1998qx,Magnano:1993bd,Brooker:2016oqa}.
+Although the two --- original (Jordan frame) and the conformally transformed (Einstein frame) --- actions are related by conformal transformations, there are still some ambiguities in relating the observable quantities to the physical quantities computed in the two frames~\cite{Faraoni:1998qx,1994-Magnano.Sokolowski-PRD,Brooker:2016oqa,Jarv:2016sow,Kuusk:2016rso}.

-As we show in Sec.
-(II), in many cases, the action in the conformally transformed frame contains non-canonical kinetic term and it negates the advantage of transforming to Einstein frame.
-Recently, the current authors have devised an analytical method to study the background equations and the first order perturbed equations in the Jordan frame~\cite{Mathew}.
-The approach reduces the higher order perturbed equations to a set of second order differential equations and provides a way to directly relate the derived quantities to the observed quantities.
-The method was applied to a simple case of $f(\phi) (R + \alpha R^2)$~\cite{Mathew}.
+In many cases, the action in the conformally transformed frame contains the non-canonical kinetic term, and it negates the advantage of transforming to Einstein frame (See Sec.
+II).
+Recently, the current authors have devised an analytical method to study the background equations~\cite{mathew2016low}, and the first order perturbed equations in the Jordan frame~\cite{Mathew:2017lvh}.
+The approach reduces the higher order perturbed equations to a set of second order differential equations and provides a way to relate the derived quantities to the observed quantities directly.
+The method was applied to a simple case of $f(\phi) (R + \alpha R^2)$~\cite{Mathew:2017lvh}.